 On November 25, 2015, City Council considered a draft new Code of Conduct for Council, and requested the Draft New Code be placed on the City's website for a public review and comment period until January 22, 2016.
 Please click here for more information regarding draft new Code.

 In 2011, Brampton City Council approved the establishment of the Office of the Integrity Commissioner.
 The Integrity Commissioner performs functions with respect to the application of the Council Code of Conduct, along with any City legislation, procedures, rules and policies governing the ethical behaviour of the Mayor and Councillors.
-The City's current Integrity Commissioner is Muneeza Sheikh, effective July 11, 2019.
+The City is currently exploring the appointment of a new Integrity Commissioner.

 Contacting the Office of the Integrity Commissioner